 Over the years and during the changes that have occurred on a worldwide level, Panama has implemented certain actions so as to not enter into a conflict with the major international countries, letting them know about the Panamanian economy and its tributary system, adopting and approving certain laws for international cooperation such as the adoption of measures against terrorism, the incorporation of financial crimes to our Legal code, laws related to the supply of drug-dealing information, money laundering, terrorism, and corruption.
 We know that it is extremely important to maintain an attractive level for foreign investment, while at the same time accepting that the times have changed and that we cannot turn our backs on the new regulations that are being implemented on an international level to fight organized crime.

 Panama has agreed to participate and subscribe to certain bilateral agreements in order to avoid double fiscal imposition as long as it respects the following: (this text was extracted from the letter sent by Panama to the OECD).

 - The people’s privacy will be protected and No improper intromissions are guaranteed.

 - There will be no automatic exchanges of information.

 - There will be no improper triangulation of information supplied between the states.

 - The exchange of information will only be carried out based on individual requests with specific and justified bases.

-- There will be a fair transitional period to any measure that must be implemented and that has an impact of the platform of international services that the Republic of Panama Offers, meaning that the application of any measure will be applied at the same time as when similar measures are applied to each and every one of the states that are or not members of the OECD that panama considers competitors which supply international services;
+- There will be a fair transitional period to any measure that must be implemented and that has an impact on the platform of international services that the Republic of Panama Offers, meaning that the application of any measure will be applied at the same time as when similar measures are applied to each and every one of the states that are or not members of the OECD that Panama considers competitors which supply international services;